ja-k-e/dima-codes/003-basic-website-css/README.md

 ##Lesson
 - Duplicate the `me-and-code.html` file from lesson 002 into the lesson 003 folder.
+- Open the new `me-and-code.html` file in Chrome.
 - Add the following code on a new line before `</head>` in the new `me-and-code.html` file:

 ```html